chooyikai/chooyikai.github.io/_posts/2021-11-27-hello-world.markdown

 # What's with the blog title?

-That's my username on my Ubuntu VM and a truncation of my preferred username(s); it's already the name of an open source music player, so I'm hesitant to use it more.
+I go by several variations of `amarok` on various places; it's already the name of an open source music player, so I'm hesitant to use it as-is in less casual settings.